Dhnilluminate/sql-data-project-01/README.md

 This project is licensed under the MIT License.
 You are free to use, modify, and share this project with proper attribution.

 🌟 About Me
 Hi there!
-Omomoh Daniel, also known as dhn_illuminate on X. I’m an IT professional and passionate data journey from ingestion and cleaning to visualization!
+Omomoh Daniel, also known as dhn_illuminate on X. I’m an IT professional and passionate about data journey from ingestion and cleaning to visualization!